Revolutionary Government of the Republic of Indonesia: Legacy

-One of the most significant outcomes of the conflict was the establishment of Foreign Relations of the Soviet Union to the Indonesian Government.
-As the crisis had unfolded, the Indonesian Government had approached the American Government for arms to combat the rebel commands.
+One of the most significant outcomes of the conflict was the establishment of foreign relations of the Soviet Union with the Indonesian government.
+As the crisis had unfolded, the Indonesian government had approached the United States government for arms to combat the rebel commands.
 The Americans, however, had declined the Indonesian request, forcing the Indonesians to approach the Soviet Union for assistance.
-The Soviet Union thus became a major supplier of arms to the Indonesian Government, allowing Indonesia to rapidly modernize its armed forces into one of the strongest in Southeast Asia.
+The Soviet Union thus became a major supplier of arms to the Indonesian government, allowing Indonesia to rapidly modernize its armed forces into one of the strongest in Southeast Asia.
 This had follow on effects in the West New Guinea dispute as Indonesia was able to escalate tensions in the dispute by threatening overt conflict.

-Another important aspect was the influence of this event on the large exodus of Minangkabau people from Sumatra to other regions in Indonesia, along with the large psychological effects that stem from the attached stigma of being a rebel, despite the Minangkabau's determined resistance against the Dutch colonial system and the fact that many pre-Independence nationalistic leaders had hailed from Sumatra.
+Another important aspect was the influence of this event on the large exodus of Minangkabau people from Sumatra to other regions in Indonesia, along with the large psychological effects that stem from the attached stigma of being a rebel, despite the Minangkabau's determined resistance against the Dutch colonial system and the fact that many pre-independence nationalistic leaders had hailed from Sumatra.
 In addition to the violence committed against the local community during and after the conflict period, the humiliation and trauma of the defeat had also rocked the self-esteem and dignity of the Minangkabau people.
 This was especially stark In an interview with Harun Zaid, where he said "What had an impact on me was the sadness in the eyes of the students.
 In 1961, the faces were dull as if they did not have any future".